jam01/SRS-Template/template.md

 💡 Tips:
 - Reference accessibility standards (e.g., WCAG) and platform-specific guidelines.
-- Consider organizing into subcategories for clarity: Usability/Accessibility (input/outputs and dialogs to fit user abstractions, abilities, and expectations), or Convenience.
+- Consider organizing into subcategories for clarity: Usability/Accessibility (input/outputs and dialogs to fit user abstractions, abilities, and expectations), and Convenience.

 #### 3.1.2 Hardware Interfaces
 💬 _Details interactions with physical devices and platforms._